modflowpy/flopy/DEVELOPER.md

 Install Python >=3.8.1, via [standalone download](https://www.python.org/downloads/) or a distribution like [Anaconda](https://www.anaconda.com/products/individual) or [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 (An [infinite recursion bug](https://github.com/python/cpython/pull/17098) in 3.8.0's [`shutil.copytree`](https://github.com/python/cpython/commit/65c92c5870944b972a879031abd4c20c4f0d7981) can cause test failures if the destination is a subdirectory of the source.)

-Then install `flopy` and core dependencies from the project root:
+Then install FloPy and core dependencies from the project root:

     pip install .

-The `flopy` package has a number of [optional dependencies](.docs/optional_dependencies.md), as well as extra dependencies required for linting, testing, and building documentation.
+The FloPy package has a number of [optional dependencies](.docs/optional_dependencies.md), as well as extra dependencies required for linting, testing, and building documentation.
 Extra dependencies are listed in the `test`, `lint`, `optional`, and `doc` groups under the `[project.optional-dependencies]` section in `pyproject.toml`.
 Core, linting, testing and optional dependencies are included in the Conda environment in `etc/environment.yml`.
 Only core dependencies are included in the PyPI package &mdash; to install extra dependency groups with pip, use `pip install ".[<group>]"`.
 For instance, to install all development dependencies:

     pip install ".[dev]"